Vladimir Vysotsky. A Song about Friendship.

 There is a good old saying: “Alter ego est amicus.” (“A friend is another self.”)

-And, of course, here comes to mind Rudyard Kipling’s poem “The Thousandth Man” (written on the words of the Book of Ecclesiasticus):
+And, of course, here comes to mind Rudyard Kipling’s poem “The Thousandth Man” (the first line is changed):

 Will stick more close than a brother.